WebCrew/HumHub-Markdown-in-Spaces-Tutorial/README.md

 # HumHub-Markdown-in-Spaces-Tutorial
 With this tutorial you will be able to have Markdown Syntrax support in all of HumHub CMS **Spaces and Comments**.
+I can understand the performance implications of doing this on the server side.
+However, there aren't **any of those concerns** if we process the Markdown on the client side, so all is fine.

 ##Tutorial